Annual Governance Statement for the Governing Body of Leverton Primary School

 See Register of Business Interests for a list of the Governing Body, the committees on which they serve and their responsibilities.

 Governors have excellent attendance at meetings and we have never cancelled a meeting because it was not “quorate” (the number of governors needed to ensure that legal decisions can be made).
 See Register of Business Interests for details of individual governors’ attendance at meetings.

-The work that we have done on our committees and in the governing body
+The work we do on our committees

 Minutes of Governing Body and Committee meetings are public documents – you can ask at the school office if you would like to see any of the minutes of our meetings.